One binary instead of eight systems

 Here is the typical reference stack for retrieval-augmented AI, mapped to its GreyCat equivalent.

-The polyglot stack GreyCat
+The polyglot stack ~8 services to run GreyCat 1 binary

 Vector database (e.g. Qdrant / Pinecone / pgvector) Built-in VectorIndex